Automating Terramate in GitHub Actions β

 INFO

-To associate deployments triggered in GitHub Actions with your Terramate Cloud user, connect your GitHub user to your Terramate Cloud account.
+Connect your GitHub user to your Terramate Cloud account to associate deployments triggered in GitHub Actions with your Terramate Cloud user.
 Learn to link your accounts in the account linking documentation.

 This page explains workflows, required permissions, and authentication flows that the following workflows have in common.
 To jump directly into the Blueprints, follow the links below: